felix-mu/geomap-wms-panel/README.md

 > 💡 This project uses [semantic versioning](https://semver.org/).

 ## About
 This plugin evolved from the [Orchestra Cities Map Panel-Plugins](https://github.com/orchestracities/map-panel).
 It extends the original version by the functionality of the intergration of an [OGC Web Map Service](https://www.ogc.org/standard/wms/) (**WMS version 1.3.0**) as a base map layer.
-Additionally the plugin ships with an interactive filter tool to query data by spatial conditions.
+Additionally the plugin ships with an interactive filter tool to query data by spatial relations.
 Also a minimal implementation of datalinks is provided to update dashboard variables by clicking on a map feature.

 Due to Grafana Labs' [plugin guidelines](https://grafana.com/legal/plugins/#plugin-publishing-and-signing-criteria) it was necessary to remove the Nextzen basemap layer, since it required to store the API key in the config, which should be avoided in panel plugins.